How to Import Data from an Existing PostgreSQL Database into ServBay

 Step 3: Import Data into ServBay PostgreSQL

-Now, use the pg_restore
+Now use pg_restore

-tool to import the previously exported .dump
+to import the .dump

-Run the import command: Use
+Run the Import Command: Use

 pg_restore